-I don’t like anything on this menu,” complained my four year old.
-Last year, my dad had kindly taken my two children and I out of for lunch on the afternoon of Remembrance Day.
+“I don’t like anything on this menu,” complained my four year old.
+A couple of years ago, my dad had kindly taken my two children and I out of for lunch on the afternoon of Remembrance Day.

-> “Remember that show we watched this morning about life during the war where the moms were fighting each other for food for their children?” said my dad, pointedly.
-“I bet they would be happy to have anything on that menu.
+“Remember that show we watched this morning about life during the war where the moms were fighting each other for food for their children?” said my dad, pointedly.
+“I bet they would be happy to have anything on that menu.”